looooo/pastix/README.md

       git submodule init
       git submodule update

-Last releases of PaStiX are hosted on the [gforge.inria.fr](https://gforge.inria.fr/frs/?group_id=186) for now.
+Previous releases of PaStiX are hosted on the [gforge.inria.fr](https://gforge.inria.fr/frs/?group_id=186) for now.
 Future releases will be available on this gitlab project.